How online stores trick you into impulse buying - Futurity

 The researchers point out that interventions to support consumers are hard to do without the cooperation of the retailers, and suggest that greater transparency, ethical practices, and even regulation might be needed.

-The researchers will present the study at the ACM CHI Conference on Human Factors in Computing Systems in Glasgow, Scotland.
+The researchers presented the study at the ACM CHI Conference on Human Factors in Computing Systems in Glasgow, Scotland.
 The National Science Foundation funded parts of the research.

-Source: University of Michigan
+Source: University of Michigan (Originally published April 26, 2019)